seftimie/TensorFlowJourney/notes/readme.md

 - You're coming to the end of Course 2, and you've come a long way!
 From first principles in understanding how ML works, to using a DNN to do basic computer vision, and then beyond into Convolutions.
 With Convolutions, you then saw how to extract features from an image, and you saw the tools in TensorFlow and Keras to build with Convolutions and Pooling as well as handling complex, multi-sized images.
 Through this you saw how overfitting can have an impact on your classifiers, and explored some strategies to avoid it, including Image Augmentation, Dropouts, Transfer Learning and more.
 To wrap things up, this week you've looked at the considerations in your code that you need for moving towards multi-class classification!

 **End of course 03**
 Over the last four weeks you've gotten a grounding in how to do Natural Language processing with TensorFlow and Keras.
 You went from first principles -- basic Tokenization and Padding of text to produce data structures that could be used in a Neural Network.
 You then learned about embeddings, and how words could be mapped to vectors, and words of similar semantics given vectors pointing in a similar direction, giving you a mathematical model for their meaning, which could then be fed into a deep neural network for classification.
 From there you started learning about sequence models, and how they help deepen your understanding of sentiment in text by not just looking at words in isolation, but also how their meanings change when they qualify one another.
 You wrapped up by taking everything you learned and using it to build a poetry generator!
 This is just a beginning in using TensorFlow for natural language processing.
 I hope it was a good start for you, and you feel equipped to go to the next level!

+**Extra notes**:
+CNN -> Good for image recognition
+LSTM -> Good for speech recognition

+**Course 04**
+For example, if large errors are potentially dangerous and they cost you much more than smaller errors, then you may prefer the mse.
+But if your gain or your loss is just proportional to the size of the error, then the mae may be better.